- Interviews: interviews profiling the work of scientists or other researchers.

 A new video series follows local scientists into the water, capturing the adventure behind the research.
 "Salish Sea Wild" is entering its second season and we interviewed the series host and producers.
 Among our burning questions: What's it like to have a Steller sea lion chew on your head?

 Researchers updating a 1980 fish catalog have found evidence of 37 additional fish species in the Salish Sea.
 This information, accompanied by hundreds of detailed illustrations, is seeding a new reference book expected to gain wide use among scientists, anglers and conservationists.
+[Editor's note: As of 2019, the list of Salish Sea fishes has grown to 260 species.]

 The Salish Sea: Jewel of the Pacific Northwest brings together more than 230 extraordinary images of the Salish Sea.
 But don't call it a coffee table book.
 Its lush photos are backed by a serious scientific perspective on this complex and fragile ecosystem.